Each domain a page

 Example of setting up the plugin:

-1. adjust the DNS A records of your domain ‘www.example.com’ to point to the same ip-address as your main domain, 123.45.67.89 in this example
+1. Adjust the DNS A records of your domain www.wp-developer.eu to point to the same ip-address as your main domain, 123.45.67.89 in this example.

-3. create a page or post with a slug ‘example-com’
+3. Create a page or post with a slug wp-developer-eu.

 WordPress is installed in a subfolder